Board and Manager

 Manager Public Affairs, Euroseeds (Industry group)

 César González is Spanish and studied agricultural engineering at the Technical Universities of Catalonia and Madrid.
-He started his career as researcher on crop sustainability at ETSIA Madrid and, since then, he has been involved in agricultural and rural development policies at Spanish and European level.
-César joined Euroseeds in September 2018 and is responsible for developing and implementing outreach and advocacy strategies on seed industry related policy and regulatory issues, specifically towards the EU institutions and key agri-food chain organisations.
-He also works on organics and research and innovation policies and represents Euroseeds in the ‘Plants for the Future’ technology platform.
+He started his career as a researcher on crop sustainability at ETSIA Madrid and, since then, he has been involved in agricultural and rural development policies at the Spanish and European levels.
+César joined Euroseeds in September 2018 and is responsible for developing and implementing outreach and advocacy strategies on seed industry-related policy and regulatory issues, specifically towards the EU institutions and key agri-food chain organisations.
+Previously, César served as a Senior Policy Advisor focusing on animal health and welfare, plant health, and risk management and insurance schemes.
+César’s multifaceted experience underscores his comprehensive understanding of agricultural policies, public affairs, and industry dynamics, making him a valuable contributor to the European agricultural landscape.
+He also works on organics and proteins and represents Euroseeds in the ‘Plants for the Future’ technology platform.

 Patrick 200x200